AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-6.md

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1757930703/Portfolio/nodeJsCourse/6.png)

-If you read Nodejs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two ideas explain why Node can handle thousands of requests with minimal resources.
+If you read NodeJs's definition, it mentions an event-driven architecture and its ability to handle asynchronous I/O. These two ideas explain why Node can handle thousands of requests with minimal resources.
 The mental model: JavaScript runs on one main thread (simple and predictable), while libuv handles the waiting (timers, files, sockets) off the main thread.

 ![](/public/images/blogs/2.png)